-Kyran Bracken MBE – World Cup Winning England Rugby Player and After-Dinner Speaker.
+Kyran Bracken MBE is a World Cup Winning England Rugby Player.

 Bracken was known as a player who could pass accurately off both hands, a strong defender, a good kicker and always posed an attacking threat with great speed from a standing start.

-He battled back from a career threatening back injury to regain his captaincy and scrum half position at Saracens and won a place in Clive Woodward’s triumphant 2003 England World Cup, making 4 appearances including winning his 50th Cap against Wales in the quarter-final.
+He battled back from a career threatening back injury to regain his captaincy and scrum half position at Saracens and won a place in Clive Woodward’s triumphant 2003 England World Cup squad, making 4 appearances including winning his 50th Cap against Wales in the quarter-final.

 Kyran Bracken retired from international rugby in 2003, and from the Saracens at the end of the 2005/06 season after a glittering career which saw him win every international honour available with England and the Tetley’s Bitter Club with Saracens during his 10 year stint with the club.

-His experience was also utilised with Saracens as half back coach.
+His experience was later utilised with Saracens as half back coach.

 Kyran is available for anecdotal after-dinner speeches and motivational keynote speeches:

 Delivering under pressure in familiar and unfamiliar environments and exploring the management of change.

 Fronting up to challenges, harnessing fear/nerves and planning for success.

 Bouncing back from disappointment.
 Determination and being a team player.